Jurickson Profar Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Jurickson Profar (batting .205 in his past 10 games, with a double, a home run, eight walks and five RBI), battle starting pitcher Merrill Kelly and the Arizona Diamondbacks at Coors Field, Friday at 8:40 PM ET.
+Jurickson Profar -- hitting .205 with a double, a home run, seven walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Tommy Henry on the hill, on April 29 at 8:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Guardians.
+In his last game, he racked up two hits (going 2-for-4) against the Diamondbacks.

 Jurickson Profar Game Info & Props vs. the Diamondbacks